mfrachet/create-frontend-framework/docs/vdom/event-handling.md

   const currentArg = args[index];

   /**
-   * Here, we define the behaviour of an event node and this
+   * Here, we define the behavior of an event node and this
    * is where the type is important :D
    */
   if (currentArg && currentArg.type === "event") {